 General Operating Support

-The General Operating Support (GOS) grant provides general operating support for arts, humanities and arts education organizations.
+The General Operating Support (GOS) grant provides general operating support for arts, humanities, and arts education organizations.

-Projects, Events and Festivals
+Projects, Events, or Festivals

 Public Art Building Communities